A look at: Cal Lane

 • Cal Lane

-We are pleased to announce that Cal Lane is the latest artist to join the growing C24 Gallery roster.
-Originally hailing from Nova Scotia, Canada, for the last 20 years she has worked out of Putnam Valley, New York, where she currently lives with her family.
+Originally hailing from Nova Scotia, Canada, Cal Lane has worked out of Putnam Valley, New York, where she lives with her family for the last 20 years.
 Lane’s multi-disciplinary body of work explores the paradoxical implications of gender and associated cultural traditions and expectations, as expressed through found objects and materials.

 Lane is perhaps best known for her steel pieces into which she plasma cuts intricate, lace-like patterns.
 The juxtaposition of steel, a traditionally masculine and industrial material used in objects like oil drums, shovels, car hoods and barbells with the patterns of lace, associated with femininity and domesticity, provides viewers an opportunity to examine their personal assumptions about gender.
 Lane’s preoccupation with this topic has its roots in her background as both a hairdresser and later, a welder.
 Her love/hate relationship with steel has given her license to subvert its popular meanings while celebrating its tensile strength, as she does her best to push the limits of how much it can be altered.

-In her exhibition, Queen Size, currently on view at her Canadian gallery, Art Mûr through December 17th, Lane presents a variety of objects that extend her exploration of gender further into the related areas of family, the significance of community and the often weighted layers of legacy that we grapple with through the things we use and collect.
+Lane pushes the boundaries of exploration of gender further into the related areas of family, the significance of community and the often weighted layers of legacy that we grapple with through the things we use and collect.

 • Lane’s practice is informed by a continuing reach into crafts and patterns that are historically associated with femininity and domesticity, played out in materials that bear the weight of masculine cultural signifiers.
 Using humor and irony, she blurs the distinctions between these gender binaries, inviting us to embrace a more nuanced constellation of identities and meanings associated with familiar objects.